 Six cast iron ribs span the the river without interfering with the water borne traffic, and while the river was empty on this morning, you can bet that 150 years ago it was a totally different story altogether.
 These rivers were the way freight was moved and a network of canals fed into them.
 Thomas Telford even building a few along the way.

 Unfortunately the bridge does have a sign that reads “Weak Bridge”, and that really has to do more with the heavier traffic that it carries now compared to when it was built.
-Trucks vs horses and carts? fortunately the traffic is controlled by robots that allow cars to use the single lane that the bridge has, everybody gets a turn, and there are no minibus taxi’s pushing in.
+Trucks vs horses and carts? fortunately the traffic is controlled by traffic lights that allow cars to use the single lane that the bridge has, everybody gets a turn, and there are no minibus taxi’s pushing in.

 The bridge is sagging in the middle though, and that is probably as a result of the increased traffic and weight.
 You can see the sag in the image below.